Iranian police clash with protesters over currency plunge

 Iranian authorities currently do not allow Reuters to report from inside the country.

-� The national currency dived to a record low on Tuesday of 37,500 to the dollar in the free market from about 34,200 at the close of business on Monday, foreign exchange traders in Tehran said.
+� The national currency dived to a record low on Tuesday to 37,500 to the U.S. dollar in the free market, from about 34,200 at the close of business on Monday, foreign exchange traders in Tehran said.
 On Monday last week, it traded at around 24,600.

-On Tuesday Ahmadinejad blamed the crisis on the U.S.-led economic sanctions against Iran and insisted the country could ride out the crisis.
+Ahmadinejad on Tuesday blamed the crisis on the U.S.-led economic sanctions on Iran and insisted the country could ride out the crisis.
 He said security forces should act against 22 "ringleaders" in the currency market.

-In Washington, U.S. Secretary of State Hillary Clinton held out the possibility on Wednesday that the sanctions could be eased quickly if Tehran worked with major powers to address questions about its nuclear programme.

-Asked about the protests, Clinton told reporters that Iranian government decisions had had an impact on the country's economy and called on Tehran to cooperate with the P5+1 - the five permanent members of the U.N.
-Security Council and Germany.

-"Of course the sanctions have had an impact as well, but those could be remedied in short order if the Iranian government were willing to work with the P5+1 and the rest of the international community in a sincere manner," she said.

-Western nations fear Iran is trying to develop nuclear weapons but Tehran says the programme is purely peaceful.

-Iranian Supreme Leader Ayatollah Ali Khamenei struck a defiant note on Wednesday.
-"The Iranian nation has never submitted to pressures and never will, and this is why the enemy is angry," he said in a speech.
+Iran's Supreme Leader Ayatollah Ali Khamenei struck a defiant note in a speech on Wednesday.

+"The Iranian nation has never submitted to pressures and never will, and this is why the enemy is angry," he said.

 Mehrdad Emadi, an Iranian-born economic adviser to the European Union, said the slide in the rial had prompted many Iranians to try to limit their losses by buying dollars.